bitrix24/b24restdocs/api-reference/imopenlines/openlines/operators/imopenlines-operator-another-finish.md

 >
 > Who can execute the method: any user

-This method finishes another operator's dialog.
+This method finishes the dialog of another operator.

 ## Method Parameters